redhat-mw-demos/quarkus-dg-tls/README.md

 # Quarkus demo: Infinispan Client

-This example showcases how to use the Infinispan client with Quarkus and Red Hat Data Grid
+This example showcases how to use the Infinispan client with Quarkus and Red Hat Data Grid, and using Data Grid's new autoscaling feature.

-See blog post:

 # Setup